hashicorp/terraform-provider-google-beta/website/docs/r/cloudbuild_trigger.html.markdown

   (Optional)
   Substitutions data for Build resource.

+* `service_account` -
+  (Optional)
+  The service account used for all user-controlled operations including triggers.patch, triggers.run, builds.create, and builds.cancel.
+  If no service account is set, then the standard Cloud Build service account ([PROJECT_NUM]@system.gserviceaccount.com) will be used instead.
+  Format: projects/{PROJECT_ID}/serviceAccounts/{ACCOUNT_ID_OR_EMAIL}

 * `filename` -
   (Optional)
   Path, from the source root, to a file whose contents is used for the template.
 Either a filename or build template must be provided.